typesafehub/conductr-doc/src/main/play-doc/intro/Manage-Services.md

 ### Change Service State

-In order to start, stop or restart ConductR on one node simply change the state of the service.
+In order to start, stop or restart ConductR on one node change the state of the service.
 Each linux distribution uses different service managers:

 **sysvinit**